seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-seeds-file.md

 ![](/images/user-guide/extended-metadata/attribute_boolean_type.png)
 {:.screenshot}

+### 8. Controlled Vocabulary
-8. **Controlled Vocabulary**: The attribute is limited to a predefined set of terms, and users must choose from this set.
+The attribute is limited to a predefined set of terms, and users must choose from this set.
 This selection is presented as a single-select dropdown list in the user interface.

 ```
 def create_sample_controlled_vocab_terms_attributes(array)